bbrowning/ocf/README.md

 You'll notice these are identical commands to deploying it on Cloud Foundry, except you replace `cf` with `ocf`.

+Want to switch from the default in-memory database to another, like MySQL?

+    oc new-app mysql --name=spring-mysql --env=MYSQL_USER=foo,MYSQL_PASSWORD=barbaz123,MYSQL_DATABASE=spring_music
+    ocf bind-service spring-music spring-mysql

+The first command creates a new MySQL server and the second command emulates `cf bind-service` to bind that MySQL server to your application.
+The application should automatically redeploy after the second command and come back up (within a few minutes) connected to your MySQL database.
+You can confirm via the little 'i' button in the top right of the Spring Music green header bar.

 ## Example usage with Cloud Foundry's Node.js sample

 Clone https://github.com/cloudfoundry-samples/cf-sample-app-nodejs